crypto-bundle/bc-wallet-common-lib-tinyerrors/README.md

 * `ErrorNoWrap(err error) error` - function pseudo-wrapper.
 This function **should not** modify passed error - this rule independent for implementation.
 All implementation of `ErrorNoWrap` function **must follow this rule**.
 * `ErrNoWrap(err error) error` - just alias for `ErrorNoWrap`.
 * `ErrorNoWrapOrNil(err error) error` - same with `ErrorNoWrap` function.
-Please dont use this function - deprecated.
+Please don't use this function - deprecated.
 * `ErrNoWrapOrNil(err error) error` - same with `ErrorNoWrapOrNil` function.
 * `ErrorOnly(err error, details ...string) error` - error wrapper function.
 This function wrap origin error in new error.
 Behavior of this function depends on implementation.
 Passed additional `details` **must** be added to the error text.